gadelkareem/crypto-portfolio/README.md

 - Press 'Run' from top menu and give permissions to the Crypto Portfolio project. (more info : [https://spreadsheet.dev/authorizing-an-apps-script](https://spreadsheet.dev/authorizing-an-apps-script))
 - Add your API keys to the Keys sheet and leave out the ones you do not need.
 - Clear the 'Crypto: History' sheet from test data, so it tracks your own portfolio history.
+- Clear the 'Crypto: offlline' sheet from test data and add any offline wallets balances you have.
 - Add these two 'on edit' triggers to Apps Script:
 ![](img/trigger1.png)
 ![](img/trigger2.png)